Probabilistic Uncertainty Quantification of Prediction Models with Application to Visual Localization: Introduction

-Our main contributions are three-folded: First, we analyze a state-of-the-art neural network for visual localization across a comprehensive dataset that includes multiple routes, lighting, and weather conditions to understand how errors vary across these key conditions.
+Our main contributions are four-folded: First, we analyze a state-of-the-art neural network for visual localization across a comprehensive dataset that includes multiple routes, lighting, and weather conditions to understand how errors vary across these key conditions.
 Second, we propose an approach to predict well-calibrated uncertainty without modifying the base neural network or requiring additional training.
-Third, we validate our method in the visual localization problem on a large real-world dataset under various settings and demonstrate that it consistently produces well-calibrated uncertainty estimates and high integrity filters without ad hoc fixes.
+Third, we enhance the sensor error model by integrating Gaussian Mixture Models (GMMs), thereby achieving a more precise representation of uncertainty.
+Fourth, we validate our method in the visual localization problem on a large real-world dataset under various settings and demonstrate that it consistently produces well-calibrated uncertainty estimates and high integrity filters without ad hoc fixes.